microsoft/hummingbird/README.md

 Currently, you can use *Hummingbird* to convert your trained traditional ML models into [PyTorch](https://pytorch.org/), [TorchScript](https://pytorch.org/docs/stable/jit.html), [ONNX](https://onnx.ai/), and [TVM](https://docs.tvm.ai/)). *Hummingbird* [supports](https://github.com/microsoft/hummingbird/wiki/Supported-Operators) a variety of ML models and featurizers.
 These models include
 [scikit-learn](https://scikit-learn.org/stable/) Decision Trees and Random Forest, and also [LightGBM](https://github.com/Microsoft/LightGBM) and [XGBoost](https://github.com/dmlc/xgboost) Classifiers/Regressors.
 Support for other neural network backends and models is on our [roadmap](https://github.com/microsoft/hummingbird/wiki/Roadmap-for-Upcoming-Features-and-Support).

 Hummingbird also provides a convenient uniform "inference" API following the Sklearn API.
 This allows swapping Sklearn models with Hummingbird-generated ones without having to change the inference code.
+By converting the models to PyTorch and TorchScript it also becomes possible to serve them using [TorchServe](https://github.com/pytorch/serve).

 ## How Hummingbird Works